L1b3r4t0r/thread-js/CONTRIBUTING.md

 ```javascript
 youInstanceOfTheLib.getDebugInfo();
 ```
-this will overwrite all the page to print a url  this will get a report of the moment for you.
+this will get a report of the moment for you.